Gene Keyes: The Cahill-Keyes Projection

 Following his M.A. thesis, Keyes had concluded there were inadequacies with Fuller's map.
 Further studies later in 1973 led him to discover Bernard J.S.
 Cahill's Octahedral Butterfly World Map.
 Created in 1909, Cahill's map had been largely forgotten, but Keyes judged it to be a better map than Fuller's, and he spent much of the next forty years tweaking and improving upon it.

 Cahill's map looked like a butterfly, but it had some anomalies Keyes did not like.
-In a eureka moment he realized he wasn't confined to Cahill's butterfly shape.
+In a eureka moment he realized he was not confined to Cahill's butterfly shape.
 So he redesigned it into an M shape.
 He also coined the term "geocell" to define an area bounded by one degree of latitude and longitude, because he felt that world maps should have a resolution of at least five degrees and preferably one degree; whereas most world maps and globes do not.

 While working on his doctorate in Toronto, he also continued to work on his map.
 "I was unable to locate large-scale reproductions, drawings, or computations," he wrote, "so I set about drawing my own Cahill from scratch".

-"On November 4th, 1975, after 40-days and nights," notes an article in Wired Magazine on Keyes' forty year quest, "he emerged with a six-and-a-half square foot, hand-drawn, featureless graticule".
+"On November 4, 1975, after 40-days and nights," notes an article in Wired Magazine on Keyes' forty year quest, "he emerged with a six-and-a-half square foot, hand-drawn, featureless graticule".
 A graticule is a network of lines or a grid (latitudes and longitudes) on which a map can be projected.
 He sketched in North America and eventually the whole world.

 That 1975 map, the first Cahill-Keyes projection, launched a decades long quest to perfect it.
 One of his goals is a map with a 1:1 million scale, about half the size of a football field.
 Each one degree geocell would be large enough to stand in.
 While the physical Master Map as he calls it, remains a dream, in 2010, his partner Mary Jo Graça, using Keyes's extensive calculations, plotted the entire projection and in 2011 digitized the entire map.
 Absent the physical version, a 9,000 square foot pdf of that full size map can be easily navigated on a home computer.
 It is the first contiguous world map at a resolution showing all one-degree geocells (except five degrees at the poles).
 Keyes likewise commissioned the first-ever one-degree globe from Joe Roubal in 2013.

 Ironically, Keyes ever only took one course in cartography (auditing), with most of his studies being in political science.